 This appendix provides password and passphrase parameters for use in DAR products to address attacks directly based on the strength of the password or passphrase.
-It describes what factors provide strength to passwords and passphrases and sets a minimum bar for use.
+The information below, describes the factors that provide strength to passwords and passphrases, and sets a minimum standard for use.